 In addition, Oman shares a marine border with Pakistan.
 Strategically, Pakistan is situated at the crossroads of the important regions of South Asia, Central Asia and the Middle East.

 Overview of Country Profile

 Key Information About Pakistan

-Pakistan is one of the world's largest producers of the following commodities according to Food and Agriculture Organization of the United Nations.
+(According to Food and Agriculture Organization of the United Nations.)

 Ports & Shipping